Lorenc1o/TPC-DS_Oracle/README.md

   1. Download [TPC-DS Tools](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp) or the [TPC-DS Kit](https://github.com/gregrahn/tpcds-kit) which solves some common errors.
   2. Build Tools as described in 'tools\How_To_Guide-DS-V2.0.0.docx'.
   3. Create DB.
   4. Take the DB schema described in tpcds.sql and tpcds_ri.sql (they are located in the 'tools' folder).
+Do not run tpcds_ri.sql until the data has been loaded.
   5. Generate data to be stored to the database.

     # Windows